Cisco ACI

 Routing Control Platform

 The proposed method was inspired by the Routing Control Platform (RCP).
-The RCP platform uses a controller-based function and selects BGP routes on behalf of the routers in an AS using a complete view of the available routes and IGP topology.
-The RCP platform has similar properties to the BGP SDN solution.
+The RCP platform uses a controller-based function and selects BGP routes for the routers in an AS using a complete view of the available routes and IGP topology.
+The RCP platform has properties similar to those of the BGP SDN solution.

 Both run iBGP peers to all routers in the network and influence the default topology by changing the controller and pushing down new routes.
 However, a significant difference is that the RCP has additional IGP peerings.
 It’s not a BGP-only network.
 BGP SDN promotes a single control plane of BGP without any IGPs.

-BGP is used to health detect, build a link-state map, and represent the network to a 3rd party application as multiple topologies.
+BGP detects health, builds a link-state map, and represents the network to a third-party application as multiple topologies.
 You can map prefixes to different topologies and change link costs from the API.

 Multi-Topology view